chuckmasterson/chuckmasterson.github.io/_posts/2019-09-17-on-anarchists-trains-babies.md

 compiled by people actually watching the trains, not by dispatchers giving the time they hope the trains will be ready, you still have to figure your train will very likely be a number of hours late, or possibly on a schedule that bears no relation whatsoever to what’s predicted.
-I alternately picked my way through my Carl Jung book with a brain far too sleep-fogged for this, climbed around on the bridge’s exposed girders desultorily, and stared around sleepily.
+I alternately picked my way through my Carl Jung book with a brain far too sleepiness-fogged for this, climbed around on the bridge’s exposed girders desultorily, and stared around sleepily.
 There was a convenience store half a mile away, but I didn’t dare go too far from my spot, because when you leave is when the train comes, and worse, if you’re alone, you never even know whether it left without you or not.